shooting from the hip

 The man started out by sitting down, and it was caught on camera.
 Is he finally standing up for something?

 Colin Kaepernick had not uttered a single word about politics, social issues or current events that I had ever heard or read prior to this awkward, inarticulate protest that quickly grew beyond him.
-After his emergence as a media-identified political activist, he botched a message about Cuba, got entangled in misstatements about geography, and seemed to deny his own existence prior to this series of events.
+After his emergence as a media-identified political activist, he botched a message about Cuba, got entangled in misstatements about geography, and seemed to deny his own existence as a child adopted into a middle class family prior to this series of events.
 Colin is no geopolitical scholar or even well-informed layman; he is a man caught in a maelstrom, steadying himself with the one issue to which his allegiance did not seem incongruent.
 It wasn't like he was suddenly spouting a Free Tibet line or weighing in on the role of the Russians in the last presidential election.
 His middling protest, unseen for weeks, and later his random utterings to the media, gave rise to a national movement from which he has now retreated, or been marginalized.
 He wanted to play football, and gave up $13 million to take his talents outside of San Francisco where he would be free of the drama of the Coach Jim Harbaugh’s last year with the team and his own decline, and where star QBs on the open market routinely scoff at $20 million a year.
 After being released by the 49ers in 2017, Colin flirted briefly with John Elway and Denver, and there were rumors of a back-up role under Jim's brother John Harbaugh in Baltimore, but neither came to pass.
 Colin Kaepernick is currently unemployed.
 He has filed a lawsuit against the 32 team owners of the National Football League, claiming they conspired and colluded in denying him employment because of his political beliefs.
+(The suit was settled in early 2019 for an undisclosed amount.)

 What he has in its place is the exhilarating and maddening mess of life in the public spotlight, where the noise and the flash and the now fire-scarred air could beat down the best of us.
 Colin Kaepernick wanted none of this.
 Any claims of political intentionality is what we put on him; he has said virtually nothing in a year.
 His Africa trip was hardly covered, and Colin has imparted no wisdom upon us regarding his experience here, there or anywhere.
-Once his million dollar pledge was complete, coverage of its use -- awareness programs, Boys and Girls clubs, guest lectures, ceased, and Colin fell further from the spotlight.
-We still don't know what he really thinks of Fidel Castro, Cuba, or even Donald Trump, though about the latter we can guess.
+He pledged $1 million to local agencies to serve troubled youth; some of that money went to the children of fallen police officers.
+We don't know how he feels about global warming, the economic crisis in Greece or Donald Trump, though about the latter we can guess.

 Then came the final Harbaugh year and the 49ers ugly implosion, the poor play by Kaepernick amidst the chaos, the anthem protest and reaction.
 Today, Colin Kaepernick is unemployed while hundreds of athletes credit him with starting a meaningful Civil Rights movement, and Alex Smith is the top-rated passer in the NFL and an early MVP candidate.
 His newfound downfield prowess is reflected in his league-leading 8.80 yards per pass attempt.